inhumantsar/bashextras/README.md

 Clone this repo down anywhere (perhaps someplace only you or root can write to?) and add `source /path/to/bashextras` to `~/.bashrc` or `/etc/bash.bashrc`.

+The `master` branch tracks code that works for Linux (Debian/Ubuntu specifically).
+Other branches are named for their OS flavours (eg: darwin).

 ## Known Issues

  - The whole thing is very Debian/Ubuntu centric.
 YMMV.